-- · weather conditions, - the price of natural gas in the wholesale market, including the effect on the price of fuel for generation, - the price of electricity in the wholesale market, including the effects of weather conditions, natural gas prices and other factors affecting supply and demand, and - regulatory decisions, allowing our utility to recover costs, including purchased power and fuel costs, on a timely basis, and to earn a fair return on investment.
+- weather conditions, - the price of natural gas in the wholesale market, including the effect on the price of fuel for generation, - the price of electricity in the wholesale market, including the effects of weather conditions, natural gas prices and other factors affecting supply and demand - regulatory decisions, allowing our utility to recover costs, including purchased power and fuel costs, on a timely basis, and to earn a return of, and a fair return on investment, and - our ability to obtain financing through the issuance of debt and or equity securities, which can be affected by various factors including our credit ratings, interest rates and other capital market conditions.

 Our hydroelectric generation was 96 percent of normal in 2007.
 Our hydroelectric generation was below normal (based on a 70-year average) for six of the past eight years.
-Due to colder than normal temperatures and lower than normal streamflows, our hydroelectric generation was below normal for the first quarter of 2008.
-Based on current snowpack conditions that are well above normal levels, we may have favorable hydroelectric generation conditions during the period May through July of 2008.
-Actual hydroelectric generation will depend on precipitation, temperatures and other variables during the remainder of the year.
+Due to colder than normal temperatures and later than normal spring runoff, our hydroelectric generation was slightly below normal for the first nine months of 2008.
+Actual hydroelectric generation for the full year of 2008 will depend on precipitation, temperatures and other variables during the fourth quarter.